mfaeezshabbir/inkspiree/FINAL-STATUS-REPORT.md

 - Professional user experience
 - Production-ready codebase

-The Inkspire infinite canvas is ready for use and further development!
+The Inkspiree infinite canvas is ready for use and further development!